Welcome to the Era of Insights

 An understanding of relationships that help solve a specific problem or pursue a specific opportunity.

 The most important part of the definition is the phrase understanding of relationships.
-It implies that we are moving beyond the data, applying knowledge about customers, products, experiences – in order to arrive at business and customer outcomes.
+It implies that we are moving beyond the data, applying knowledge about customers, products, and experiences – in order to arrive at business and customer outcomes.

 Insights aren’t new.